astrid-project/cb-manager/docs/algorithm.rst

             "where": {
                 "equals": {
                     "target:" "id",
-                    "expr": "<event-id>"
+                    "expr": "<algorithm-id>"
                 }
             }
         }

-    :param id: optional event id.
+    :param id: optional algorithm id.

     :reqheader Authorization: HTTP Basic Authentication with username and password.
     :reqheader Content-Type: application/json

     :resheader Content-Type: application/json

-    :status 205: All events correctly deleted.
+    :status 205: All algorithms correctly deleted.
     :status 400: Request not valid.
     :status 401: Authentication failed.
-    :status 404: Event based on the request query not found.
+    :status 404: Algorithm based on the request query not found.
     :status 406: Request validation failed.
     :status 415: Media type not supported.
-    :status 422: Not possible to delete one or more events based on the request query.
+    :status 422: Not possible to delete one or more algorithms based on the request query.
     :status 500: Server not available to satisfy the request.

-    This request removes the event with ``id`` = "<event-id>".
+    This request removes the algorithm with ``id`` = "<algorithm-id>".

     This is a possible response: